 Although modern images and statues portray the image of Buddha as a man with Asian or Indian features, the original was undoubtedly a man with African features.
-A great resource for discovering the African origins of many Gods and ancient traditions around the world is the book Black Gods by Dr. Supreme Understanding.
+A great resource for discovering the African origins of many Gods and ancient traditions around the world is the book Black Gods by Supreme Understanding (Dr. Sujan Kumar Dass).
 This is where I found these references in regards to the original Buddha being a black man.

 A British Historian by the name of Godfrey Higgins explains in his book Anacalypsis (1836) how Buddha came from the indigenous “negroes” of ancient India: